JumpTask logo

 Such fan funding is a fun way to connect with your viewers and get more revenue from your YouTube videos.

-Brand sponsorships allow you to make money on YouTube by working with various brands you enjoy and promoting them.
+Brand deals allow you to earn on YouTube by working with various brands you enjoy and promoting them.

 Some brands offer one-time sponsorship while other brands value long-term partnerships, so you can make a stable and predictable income by creating sponsored content.